vyastreb/Greenwood-Tripp-Model/doc/Theory.md

 $$
 where $\varepsilon_0$ is a small parameter, set by default to $10^{-20}$, and used to avoid division by zero.
-The iterative algorithm converges in 17 iterations for the tolerance of $\epsilon=10^{-3}$ defined by The obtained pressure and contact area distribution are shown in \Cref{fig:1}.
-In \Cref{fig:2} the resulting pressure, deformed configuration and the resulting surface displacement are shown.
+The iterative algorithm converges in 17 iterations for the tolerance of $\epsilon=10^{-3}$ defined by The obtained pressure, contact area distribution, deformed configuration and the resulting surface displacement are shown in \Cref{fig:1} and compared with the reference Hertz solution for the same load.

 \begin{table}[h]